sagemath/sagewiki_to_gh-2022-10-10/padics/GeneralExtensions.md

  * ''Priority'' -- High
  * ''Difficulty'' -- Hard
  * ''Prerequisites'' -- None
- * ''Background'' -- Mathematical familiarity with extensions of Zp and Qp, `sage.rings.polynomial.polynomial_template`
+ * ''Background'' -- Mathematical familiarity with extensions of Zp and Qp, `sage.rings.polynomial.polynomial_template`, `sage.libs.flint.zmod_poly_linkage`, `sage.rings.polynomial.polynomial_zmod_flint`
  * ''Contributors'' -- David Roe
  * ''Progress'' - some progress on templates for finite rings using `zmod_poly_t`
  * ''Related Tickets'' --

 == Discussion ==

+=== Templates ===

+Currently, a few polynomial classes in Sage are implemented using templates.
+I think that more should be, because we can write additional front ends to take advantage of the same linkage files.

 == Tasks ==